Multiple Testing under High-dimensional Dynamic Factor Model: Simulation

 \section{Simulation}

-In the simulation studies, we examine the finite sample performance of the proposed procedure in terms of FDR and power.
+In our simulation studies, we examine the finite-sample performance of our proposed procedure in terms of FDR and power.
 We consider two scenarios: 1) the observations are independent, and 2) serial correlation exists among the observations.
-In both scenarios, the observable and latent factors are mixed to capture the factor structure.
-The FDR and power are calculated by averaging the proportions from $1000$ replications.
+Both scenarios involve observable and latent factors, which collectively capture the factor structure.
+The FDR and power are calculated by averaging the proportions from $1,000$ replications.